 I believe most people are patriotic to some degree.
 Not every person reveres the nation, but most care deeply about their community, or a culture they share as part of a belief, hobby, or profession — or a sports team.

 What people and places do you care about?
 What do the people have in common?
 How have you lived, learned, and struggled together?
 Why do you care about them?

 There’s nothing wrong with caring for your compatriots — it’s human.
 Love of place and kin has proven to be evolutionarily advantageous in any epoch or political era.
 Yet the trouble has always been, and continues to be: how far do those feelings extend?
 At what point do you consider people too ‘different’ to be deserving of your empathy and trust?
 Once again: who is not ‘us’?

 People’s natural inclinations to these questions are one of the central differences I see between America’s two main factions.
 How people feel about ‘others’ informs a great deal about how they perceive the world, how they interact with it, and the types of politics and political discourse that resonates with them.

 Generally, there are people who tend to cast very wide nets of empathy and trust.
 Their far-reaching bonds may certainly not be as strong as those within their immediate communities, but they perceive a common humanity to exist between them and most other people.
 For some, that extends to all living things.

-They’ve been lableled for their emotional capacity and concern for the wellbeing of others.
-Deep down, this faction trusts in the value of shared experience, and believe in the power of collective action.
+They’ve been labeled for their emotional capacity and concern for the wellbeing of others.
+Deep down, this faction trusts in the value of shared experience, and believes in the power of collective action.
 ‘We’re all in this together’ is an exemplary mantra.